 With the above definitions it’s easy to see why an internal locus of control mindset would lead to success with finances.

 Those with an internal locus of control would believe that their financial situation, and whether or not it improves, would be solely up to them.
 On the flip side, those with an external locus of control would believe that their financial situation is controlled by outside factors that they cannot influence.

 Those with an internal locus of control believe they can change their situation, and thus are more likely to do so.

 Mindset is a similar concept to locus of control, except in this case, the belief is whether or not things can be changed rather than who/what has the power to change them.

 Carol Dweck, a Professor of Psychology at Stanford University, coined the terms growth and fixed mindset years ago after studying thousands of children and their attitudes about failure.

-Growth and fixed mindset refers to the underlying belief individuals have about intelligence and learning.
+Growth and fixed mindset refer to the underlying beliefs individuals have about intelligence and learning.